slatedocs/slate/source/includes/_sequences.md

-sequence_active_in_other_campaigns | Whether to still sequence the contact if he/she is active or paused in another sequence | true or false (default false) sequence_finished_in_other_campaigns  | Whether to still sequence the contact if he/she already finished another sequence | true or false (default false) async | Whether process should be executed synchronously or asynchronously | true or false (default false)
+sequence_active_in_other_campaigns | Whether to still sequence the contact if he/she is active or paused in another sequence | true or false (default false) sequence_finished_in_other_campaigns  | Whether to still sequence the contact if he/she already finished another sequence | true or false (default false) async | Whether process should be executed synchronously or asynchronously | true or false (default false) user_id | User who is performing this action | 5cc77dXXXXXXXXXXXXXXXXXX

 ## Remove Contacts from Sequence / Marking Contacts as Finished in Sequence